tom-n-terra/test-repo/README.md

 # Python-Port-Scanner
-Sequential and Threaded port Scanner
+- This is a Sequential and Threaded Port Scanner built in Python
+- for education use and security